GoogleCloudPlatform/gcsfuse/docs/semantics.md

 *   Modification times are not tracked for any inodes except for files.

 *   No other times besides modification time are tracked.
 For example, ctime and atime are not tracked.
+Requests to change them will appear to succeed, but the results are unspecified.